Where Do You Stop Between Monument Valley and Grand Canyon?

 As you continue your journey, make sure to visit the Navajo National Monument, a true hidden gem.
 This national monument is home to well-preserved ancient dwellings that showcase the rich history of the region.

 The monument features two main ancient villages: Betatakin and Keet Seel.
-While visiting these archaeological wonders, you'll have the opportunity to learn about the daily lives and culture of those who inhabited the area centuries ago.
+While visiting these archeological wonders, you'll have the opportunity to learn about the daily lives and culture of those who inhabited the area centuries ago.

 If you have time, guided tours are available.
 Also, the surrounding landscape is great for hiking.